-The Audit Committee has continued to be effective during 2014/15.
-There remain no High Risk areas in the Council.
+The Audit Committee has continued to be effective during 2015/16.
 Audit Committee has the opportunity to question and challenge on any reports brought before it.
 This supports a good internal control framework.

-The Committee also approved the 2013/14 Annual Governance Statement (AGS) and Statement of Accounts, and will approve these for 2014/15.
+The Committee also approved the 2014/15 Annual Governance Statement (AGS) and Statement of Accounts, and will approve these for 2015/16.
 The committee receives annual training from internal and external audit.